-lowa local programs will manage their resources to facilitate the efficient use of Web Test Units (WTUs) through managed intake and a dedicated orientation processes to determine persistence and retention.
+lowa local programs will manage their resources to facilitate the efficient use of Web Test Units (WTUs) through managed intake and detailed orientation processes to determine persistence and retention.
 Local programs are authorized to purchase electronic web-based assessments directly through the vendor.
-Funds provided under Section 231 of the Act can be used for the purchase of testing forms or computer-based testing units for the purpose of assessing eligibility and for progress testing for achieving a measurable skill gain.
+Funds provided under Section 231 of the Act can be used to buy testing forms or computer-based testing units to assess eligibility and progress testing for achieving a measurable skill gain.

 Local programs can purchase Web-Testing Units (WTUs) for \$1.70 per unit.
-Local programs are responsible for tracking their allocations and ensuring that there are sufficient WTU for their testing administration needs.
-Unused WTUs will carry forward.
+They are responsible for tracking their allocations and ensuring that there are sufficient WTUs for their testing administration needs.
+Unused WTUs will be carried forward.